adamgarscadden/semantico/README.md

 ## Live Demo
 View the site here: [Semantico](https://semanticoo.netlify.app/)

+## To Run Locally
+# Install Parcel as a development dependency
+npm install --save-dev parcel

+# Use Parcel to serve or build your project
+npx parcel src/index.html

 ## Features
 - **Semantic HTML**: Proper use of semantic elements to enhance structure and accessibility.
 - **Accessibility Compliance**: Ensures no markup or accessibility errors.